 Non-Governmental Organizations Research Guide (Duke University).
 Guide enabling users to browse NGOs by issue, region, and affiliation.

 TakingITGlobal.
 International non-profit organization centered on young people interested in connecting across cultures.
 Outstanding source of NGO information by country and area of focus.
 Go to browse organizations.

-The UC Berkeley Libraries are one of the very few libraries in the United States which continue to collect foreign government information on a large scale.
-We have particularly strong collections for Africa, Latin America, South Asia, and the Pacific Islands.
-Do a search in Oskicat for "poverty" and a country.
+The UC Berkeley libraries continue to collect foreign government information on a large scale.
+We have strong collections for Africa, Latin America, South Asia, and the Pacific Islands.

 Foreign/International Governments Custom Search.
 Collection of Google custom search engines from Carleton University Library, including Asia & the Pacific, Latin America, & the Middle East.
 Includes a mix of sites from international agencies, news services, and NGOs.